 Fantasy Football Week 10 Stealing Signals: Stats, waiver targets, trade candidates for every game

-Week 10 was interesting, with a lot of close games and some wild upsets.
+Week 10 had it all, with a lot of close games and some wild upsets.
 We got the big games from some top-end wide receivers who have missed time like Tyreek Hill and Davante Adams, both of whom set season highs in air yards.
-As for the backs, as Derrick Henry continued his personal crusade against me and everything I believe in, at least had Ronald Jones to lift me up after being dunked on — and David Johnson seems to have gotten benched.
+As for the backs, Derrick Henry continued his personal crusade against me and everything I believe in and David Johnson seems to have gotten benched — but I at least had Ronald Jones to lift me up after being dunked on.
 Let's jump into all of what Week 10 had to offer.

 Data is typically courtesy of Pro Football Reference, RotoViz, the RotoGrinders Premium Usage App, airyards.com or PFF.
 Always feel free to hit me up on Twitter @YardsPerGretch with any questions about anything I covered or to ask my thoughts on something I glossed over.
 That is some of my favorite feedback, because sometimes it's something I've missed.